krishn404/codemods/editor-has-path/README.md

-## Editor.hasPath transformation
+# ```Editor.hasPath``` Migration Guide

-This codemod transforms the usage of `Editor.hasPath` from a property access pattern to a function call, aligning with the API changes in Slate.js `v0.104`.
+This guide covers the migration of `Editor.hasPath` usage from Slate.js v0.88 to v0.104.
+The API has changed from a property-based check to a function call pattern, requiring updates to existing code.

+## Code Changes

 ### Before (v0.88)